All majors within the Department of Mathematics have become Capped.

-A: Students must first meet the Capped Screening Criteria by completing the five required lower-division courses as outlined above, and then use the Major/Minor Tool on TritonLink to request entrance to one of the majors in the Department of Mathematics.
+A: Students must first meet the Capped Screening Criteria by completing the five required lower-division courses as outlined above, and then use the UCSD Capped Major Application Tool to request entrance to one of the majors in the Department of Mathematics.
 All courses in the criteria must be completed, with C- or higher grades posted, for a student to request entrance to a major in the Department of Mathematics.
 Students may receive approval to declare a major in the department only after the department has completed the review process to ensure that the grade criteria has been met.
 Requests will be reviewed during the fifth week of each quarter.
 If you are looking to Double Major with Mathematics, please read the section below on declaring Math as your second major.

 Q: When can I declare a major in Mathematics?

-A: Interested students are encouraged to apply as soon as they have completed the screening courses.
-As indicated we will review all student requests submitted through the Major/Minor Tool beginning on Monday of the fifth week of each quarter (Fall/Winter/Spring).
-Applications need to be submitted by 11:59pm Sunday of fifth week in order to be reviewed that quarter.
-Based on number of students accepted into the majors during the year, we may have a summer review period.
-Decisions will be made no later than Friday of fifth week.
+A: Interested students are encouraged to apply as soon as they have met the Capped Screening Criteria.
+As indicated we will review all student requests submitted through the UCSD Capped Major Application Tool during the open application period (see below).
+Applications need to be submitted by 11:59pm Sunday before Week Five in order to be reviewed that quarter.
+Decisions will be made no later than Wednesday of Week Five.

 |Quarter||Application Period||Review Period|

-Q: If I am already a Math Major, can I change majors within the Department (i.e. Can I switch from Applied Math to Pure Math)?
+Q: If I am already a Math Major, can I change majors within the Department (e.g. Can I switch from Applied Math to Pure Math)?

 A: The cap is on the department as a whole, not any specific major.
 Current Math majors can freely switch between the various Math majors.
-Students still need to submit a change through the Major/Minor Tool on TritonLink (not the Capped Major Tool).
+These students should submit a change through the UCSD Major/Minor Tool on TritonLink (not the Capped Major Tool).
 Their major request change should be approved within 3-5 business days after submission.